pprosser-redhat/quarkus-superheroes-skupper/README Remote DB with Podman sites.md

 Choose one of the 2 clusters to host the Superheroes fight game.
 Typically choose the most public cluster if you have one.

-I'm normally using AWS hosted and demolab
+I'm normally using AWS hosted and Azure

 ### Deploy the demo

 Clone this repo so you can run the commands locally

-#### Create the superheroes namespace in the public cluster
+#### Create the superheroes namespace in the Azure cluster

 ```
 oc new-project superheroes
 ```

-#### Deploy the application into the superheroes namespace
+#### Deploy the application into the superheroes namespace (In Azure)

 * clone the repository